aws-amplify/amplify-js/docs/media/install_n_config.md

 </div>
 </div>

-## Step 3 - Initialize Your JavaScript Project
+## Step 3 - Initialize Your Backend

 The next step is initializing your project's backend with the CLI.
 This is a required one-time setup that creates your initial backend resources in the cloud and makes your project ready to integrate cloud services.